cs6006/cs6006.github.io/content/blog/second.md

 | `BBB` | `111` | `3` |

 </center>

+2. _Whoa, but then how does a computer know if 000 means `-4` or `0`?_

+    Remember how we arrived at the matter of a protocol?
+    You could use an additional "tag" digit to say whether you were using the purely-positive protocol (ranging from `0` to `7`) or this new fancy protocol that supports negative and positive numbers (ranging from `-4` to `3`).
+    For example, let's say 0 as the first digit means "purely-positive" and 1 means "negative and positive".
+    Then we could say <span style="color:red">0</span>000 for `0`, <span style="color:red">1</span>000 for `-4`, and so on.

+3. _I'm pretty sure my computer can count way past seven.
+What's up with that?_

+    In the example, a computer has three digits and each digit can be either 0 or 1, and so it can say 2<sup>3</sup> = 8 things.
+    A modern computer actually has 64 digits, and so it can say 2<sup>64</sup> things.
+    That's 1.84 x 10<sup>19</sup>: more than there are grains of sand on Earth.

+    A computer cannot just dedicate all its signals to numbers, however.
+    For instance, it needs a unique signal for each mathematical symbol, each mark of punctuation, each letter of the Roman alphabet, each letter of _every other_ human script, for each emoji, and so on.
+    To keep track of whether to interpret a signal as a number or something else, it again uses the "tag digits" trick we saw above.

+    In any case, the largest number my machine will (easily) let me count to is 4611686018427387903.
+    There are ways to count higher still, but that requires more fancy footwork.

 3. _Is this overflow business real?
 What do we do about it?_